Do you want to enjoy Greece like a local? My guide on how to experience Greece from A to Z will definitely help!

 G for Greek islands

 Many visitors refer to “the Greek islands” as if they were a tiny group of islands that could be visited in one go.
-We will disappoint you, but very few people will manage to visit all the Greek islands in their entire lifetime!
+I’m sorry to say that very few people will manage to visit all the Greek islands in their entire lifetime!

-You should also know that islands that are geographically close on the map are not necessarily directly connected to each other, and ferry services even between the most popular islands are limited in winter.
+You should also know that islands that are geographically close on the map are not always directly connected to each other.
+Also, ferry services are limited in winter – this includes routes between the most popular islands.

 Take a look here for some tips on island hopping in Greece.